gusye1234/gusye1234/README.md

 - Flat is better than nested.
 - Try not to make new stuffs.
 - Printability is a great feature.
-- Secretly handling errors for users is arrogant.
+- Write something before you code.
-- Making variable names long does not hurt anyone.
+- Overly abstract means narcissism.
-- Don't make things too fancy; it kills possibilities.
+- Hiding errors is just plain cocky.
-- Any single type should be fully functional on its own.
+- Long variable names doesn't hurt anyone.